AverageHelper/accountable-vue/README.md

 ### Prerequesites

 This project requires Node 14 and NPM v7 or above.
-You can check what version you have installed by running `npm -v`:
+You can check what versions you have installed by running `npm -v` and `node -v`:

 ```sh
 $ npm -v && node -v